tiberiushunter/samwelek.co.uk/README.md

 <!-- ABOUT -->
 ## About

-A repository for my personal website, it's ~~purely made with HTML, CSS, and JS~~ been made with Jekyll and Liquid as it's a static site with some links and information thrown together - it's all hosted on AWS in a S3 bucket served by CloudFront.
+A repository for my personal website, it's ~~purely made with HTML, CSS, and JS~~ been made with [Jekyll][jekyll] and [Liquid][liquid] as it's a static site with some links and information thrown together - it's all hosted on AWS in a S3 bucket served by CloudFront.

 <!-- CONTRIBUTING -->
 ## Contributing